phetsims/quantum-measurement/doc/implementation-notes.md

 state and others for tracking the results of the measurements.
 It also contains a number of Properties that keep track of that nature and state of the experiment, such as the prepared state, the measured state, the basis along which the measurement is made, and the magnetic field strength.
-When the magnetic field is activated, measurements have to be timed to better analize the phase of the precession.
+When the magnetic field is activated, measurements have to be timed to better analyze the phase of the precession.
 That's why in the model there are some controls for the timing and delay of the measurements.

 The class `BlochSphereNumericalEquationNode` not only shows the numeric values of the state equation, but also handles